1. Products

 The Open source Python Library CadQuery has provided complete support for creating Workplanes on Faces inside Python applications. the use of workplanes in this way are a key feature of CadQuery.
 It frees users from searching the position of various features in variables, and enables the model to delete the redundant dimensions.
 Users can select the faces of the resultant solid by calling the Workplane.faces () method.
 Please remember that by default the origin of a new workplane is calculated by making a plane from the selected face and projecting the previous origin onto that plane.

-Creating Workplanes on Faces via Python
+How to Create Workplanes on Faces via Python API?

 result = cq.Workplane("front").box(2, 3, 0.5) # make a basic prism